Cameron Mooney: 2000: Trade to Geelong

 At the end of 1999, Mooney was part of the trade which saw former Geelong captain, Leigh Colbert head to the Kangaroos, allowing Mooney to end up at Geelong.
-He was traded along with the 53rd and 67th selection in 1999 AFL Draft.
+He was traded along with the 53rd and 67th selection in 1999 AFL draft.
 This season also saw a Kangaroos assistant coach, Mark Thompson, take up the head coaching job at Geelong.

 2004 – 2005

 Following four unproductive years off the field, Mooney blossomed in 2004, subsequently catapulting Geelong to premiership contention.
 In 2005, Mooney's year was interrupted by injury.
 However, he destroyed Melbourne in the elimination final.
-The defining snapshot of Mooney's career was after the siren in the semi final against the Sydney Swans where Geelong lost by 3 points after Nick Davis goaled for Sydney with 2 seconds remaining giving the Swans their first and only lead of the entire game.
+The defining snapshot of Mooney's career was after the siren in the semi-final against the Sydney Swans where Geelong lost by 3 points after Nick Davis goaled for Sydney with 2 seconds remaining giving the Swans their first and only lead of the entire game.
 Mooney was gutted by the result and was openly distressed and weeping.

 2006: Suspensions

 Mooney in 2006, after the heartache of 2005, experienced the relative joy of a pre-season premiership.
 However, his premiership season was not as fruitful.
-He was suspended, as well as his 100th game resulting in a loss.
+He was suspended on four occasions, as well as his 100th game resulting in a loss.
 Geelong lost this game despite leading the West Coast Eagles by 54 points in the third quarter.
-Mooney was suspended on four separate occasions in 2006, leading to the club fining him week's wages.
+Due to Mooney being suspended on four separate occasions in 2006, the Geelong Football Club fining him of a week's wages.
 This lack of discipline was seen as detrimental to the team despite Mooney's good form.
-At the end of 2006 season Mooney also requested to be traded to another club, though he was convinced to stay at Geelong another year.
+At the end of the 2006 season, Mooney also requested to be traded to another club, though he was convinced to stay at Geelong for another year.

 2007: Premiership glory

-Playing permanently in the forward line for the first time, Mooney had an instrumental role as Geelong finished on top of the ladder at the end of the home and away season.
-Mooney topped the club goalkicking with 55 goals and was awarded with All-Australian selection for the first time.
+Playing permanently in the forward line for the first time, Mooney had an instrumental role, as Geelong finished Minor Premiers at the end of at the end of the home and away season.
+Mooney was the club's leading goalkicker with 55 goals, as well being awarded with an All-Australian selection for the first time.
 He is seen by some as the heart of the club due to his heart-on-sleeve attitude.
 Mooney capped off a remarkable season in 2007 kicking 5 goals in the premiership victory over Port Adelaide.